 We've partnered with a much-travelled Australian couple who are as committed to extremely high-quality walking tours as we are.
 And, like ourselves, are worried about what so-called "FREE [sic] Tours" – which of course are not free: the moth of free turns into the larva of payment at warp speed – are doing to honest, long-established, extremely high-quality walking tours guided by highly skilled, experienced, top-flight, professionally qualified guides.

 It's peddling a lie.
-But it works.
-Top flight guides like C. in Seville, V. in Malaga, etc. are being driven out of business.
+But it's commercially very successful.
+"Free"? "commercially successful"?
+See what I mean?
+Top flight guides like Concepcion in Seville, Victor in Malaga, etc. are being driven to the wall.
 Australian Cathy – a bright, determined, principled sojourner – has decided to do something about it.
 "It" being what's happening in Seville, by way of example.

 So – to cut to the chase – we've teamed up with Cathy.
 We're going to build up, patiently but determinedly, a Master List of extremely high-quality, honest walking tour companies all over the world.
 From a tiny seed a mighty oak.
 Which is by way of saying two things.
 1. We've only half a dozen cities lit up so far.
 And 2. if any of you would like to help out, would like to contribute – point us in the right direction, introduce us to really high-quality walking tours that you've come across, had first-hand experience of on your travels, PLEASE get in touch.

 Saving extremely high-quality walking tour companies – sorting the sheep from the goats – is worth doing.

 Ok, that's the backstory.
 It's the inspiration for the menu.
 Here's what's on the menu so far.